-In Brookside Rehab & Nursing Center, 16.53% Percentage of Patients
+In Brookside Rehab & Nursing Center, 27.95% of Patients

-This is a measure of the percentage of long-term care residents who required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
-Some believe this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percent of long-term stay residents that required additional assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and eating.
+Some believe this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Brookside Rehab & Nursing Center, 23.38% Percentage of Residents
+In Brookside Rehab & Nursing Center, 23.63% of Residents

 Short-term Care: Rehospitalizations

-In Brookside Rehab & Nursing Center, 23.38 Percentage of Residents Rehospitalized
+In Brookside Rehab & Nursing Center, 23.63% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Brookside Rehab & Nursing Center, 11.33 Percentage of Patients
+In Brookside Rehab & Nursing Center, 4.39% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Brookside Rehab & Nursing Center, 75.1% Percentage of Resident
+In Brookside Rehab & Nursing Center, 84.22% of Resident

-This is the percentage of short-term care residents that saw functional improvements, such as with activities of daily living.
+This datapoint is a measure of the percent of short-term residents that saw functional improvements.

 - Fauquier HospitalAcute Care Hospitals 1.34 miles away500 Hospital Drive Warrenton Virginia 20186Voluntary non-profit - Private(540) 316-5000